Learn about actual and potential costs

 Buyers should communicate to prospective suppliers when bid awards will be posted.

 Buyers should include the date by which the units must be delivered.

 Evaluate major factors to mitigate risk

 Interactive whiteboards have a moderate level of supply chain risk.
-Manufacturers purchase touch or infrared sensors, other electronic components, plastic and steel to produce interactive whiteboards.
-Raw materials are provided, in part, by petrochemical manufacturers and iron ore producers that experience price fluctuations somewhat often due to macroeconomic level activities....
+Manufacturers purchase various electronic components, plastic and steel to produce interactive whiteboards.
+Raw materials are provided, in part, by petrochemical manufacturers and iron ore producers that experience price fluctuations somewhat often due to their commoditized nature, which makes their prices...
 Subscribe to learn more.